On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Thermodynamic Ruppeiner geometry

 \subsection{Logarithmic corrections}

 It would be interesting to check the similar physics of Ruppeiner geometry for logarithmic modifications to BH entropy, which as we said earlier are universal in nature though more pronounced on smaller scales.
 Once again as the expression for curvature turns out to be too long, a graphical analysis would suffice all what we need to unveil.
+We present the plots in Fig. \ref{Rupplog2d} for two choices of Q.

 Similar to exponential case, Ruppeiner geometry is flat $R_{log}=0$ for larger sizes and become positively curved (unstable) as $M$ decreases.
 There is a positive divergence, $R_{log}\rightarrow +\infty$, indicating a phase transition, before it goes to zero again (ideal phase).
 The occurrence of divergence in $R_{log}$ depends on magnitude of logarithmic corrections $(\alpha)$, with divergence point shifting towards higher $M$ as $\alpha$ increases.
 Unlike exponential case, there is no correspondence between divergences in $R_{log}$ and heat capacity divergences or zeros.
-We conclude, from Ruppeiner geometry analysis, that thermal fluctuations tend to make $5$D RNBH unstable in quantum regime before extremal limit. \\
+We conclude, from Ruppeiner geometry analysis, that thermal fluctuations tend to make $5$D RNBH unstable in quantum regime before extremal limit.